RLBot/RLBotGUI/README.md

 1. Look in setup.py and increment the version number.
 1. Run `publish-to-pypi-prod.bat`

+#### Note
+When deploying to pypi, the files which get included are controlled by the MANIFEST.in file.
+You may wish to exclude anything which does not belong in the initial install, e.g. bot logos which get copied in to the GUI folder as you use the program.

+As a rule of thumb, if you add something to .gitignore, it may also belong in MANIFEST.in as a prune line.

 ### Building the Installer

 You can build an installer executable for users to download.
 You will rarely need